 - Connect students with services provided through the local school district and community agencies and remain aware of state laws and local district policies related to students with special needs, including limits to confidentiality and notification to authorities as appropriate.

 - Develop a plan for the transitioning of primary counseling services with minimal interruption of services.
-Students retain the right for the referred services to be done in coordination with the school counselor or to discontinue counseling services with the school counselor while maintaining an appropriate relationship that may include providing other school support services.
+Students retain the right for the referred services to be conducted in coordination with the school counselor or to discontinue counseling services with the school counselor while maintaining an appropriate relationship that may include participation in other school support services.

 - Refrain from referring students based solely on the school counselor’s personal beliefs or values rooted in one’s religion, culture, ethnicity or personal worldview.
-School counselors maintain the highest respect for student diversity.
-School counselors should pursue additional training and supervision in areas where they are at risk of imposing their values on students, especially when the school counselor’s values are discriminatory in nature.
+School counselors maintain the highest respect for student cultural identities and worldviews.
+School counselors pursue additional training and supervision when their values are discriminatory in nature (e.g., sexual orientation, gender identity, gender expression, reproductive rights, race, religion, ability status).
 School counselors do not impose their values on students and/or families when making referrals to outside resources for student and/or family support.

-- Provide internal and external service providers with accurate, objective, meaningful data necessary to adequately assess, counsel and assist the student.
+- Provide internal and external service providers with accurate and meaningful data necessary to adequately assess, counsel and assist students.

 - Ensure there is not a conflict of interest in providing referral resources.
-School counselors do not refer or accept a referral to counsel a student from their school if they also work in a private counseling practice.
+School counselors do not refer or accept a referral to counsel students from their school if they also work in a private counseling practice.

-- Inform parent/guardian(s) of student participation in a small group.
+- Inform parents/guardians of student participation in and the purpose of the small group.

-- Use data to measure member needs to establish well-defined expectations of group members.
+- Use data to inform group topics, establish well-defined expectations and measure the outcomes of group participation.

-- Communicate the aspiration of confidentiality as a group norm, while recognizing and working from the protective posture that confidentiality for minors in schools cannot be guaranteed.
+- Communicate the aspiration of confidentiality as a group norm, while recognizing and working from the protective posture that confidentiality for students in small groups cannot be guaranteed.

-- Select topics for groups with the clear understanding that some topics are not suitable for groups in schools and accordingly take precautions to protect members from harm as a result of interactions with the group.
+- Select topics for groups with the clear understanding that some topics are not suitable for groups in schools (e.g., incest survivorship, eating disorders, dating violence) and accordingly take precautions to protect members from harm as a result of interactions with the group.

-- Facilitate groups from the framework of evidence-based or research-based practices.
+- Facilitate culturally sustaining groups from the framework of evidence-based or research-based practices.

 - Practice within their competence level and develop professional competence through training and supervision.

-- Provide necessary follow up with group members.
+- Provide necessary follow-up and/or referrals to additional resources for group members.

 - Safeguard the welfare of students participating in peer-to-peer programs under their direction.